Nate Stanley: Professional career

-Minnesota Vikings

-Stanley was drafted by the Minnesota Vikings in the seventh round with the 244th overall pick of the 2020 NFL Draft.
+Stanley was selected by the Minnesota Vikings in the seventh round with the 244th overall pick of the 2020 NFL draft.
 He was waived by the Vikings during final roster cuts on September 5, 2020, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 4, 2021.

-On August 31, 2021, Stanley was waived/injured by the Vikings and placed on injured reserve.
+On August 31, 2021, Stanley was waived/injured by the Vikings and placed on injured reserve with an undisclosed injury.
 On July 19, 2022, Stanley was cut by the Vikings.

+On April 29, 2023, Stanley confirmed that he was retired from football and would focus on teaching the sport rather than playing.

 Personal life

 Stanley is a Christian.
-Stanley also enjoys hunting, fishing, and woodworking.
+He also enjoys hunting, fishing, and woodworking.